izmiyostudio/izmiyo-docs/terms-en.md

-﻿# Ä°zmiyo Terms of Use
+# İzmiyo Terms of Use

 Effective date: September 6, 2026

-Use Ä°zmiyo products lawfully and respect the rights, safety and privacy of other people.
+Publisher: İzmiyo Studio
+Support: izmiyostudio@gmail.com

+İzmiyo apps must be used lawfully and with respect for other people’s rights.
+Users are responsible for the accuracy of information they enter and for the security of their device.

-Izmiyo Petition is not legal advice.
-Users must review documents before sending them.
-Izmiyo Live is limited to licensed streams and community rules; copyright infringement, harassment, hate speech and spam are prohibited.
+Dilekçe Cepte is not legal advice; users must review documents before sending them.
+Görevdaş points are virtual motivation points, not cash, gambling or a financial return.
+Copyright infringement, harassment, hate speech and spam are prohibited in OrtakSes.

-Izmiyo Tasks points are virtual motivation points, not cash, gambling or a financial return.
-Izmiyo Field uses location only with clear permission during an active job.

 Access may be restricted for abuse, security threats or legal requirements.
-Purchases and subscriptions follow the applicable store cancellation and refund rules.
+Purchases and subscriptions follow the applicable store rules.